All Products

 4. In the dialog box that appears, configure the Delete SQL Mapping Table for Analytical Store switch, and click OK.

-• If you do not create a mapping table for the time series table for which the Enable Analytical Store switch is turned on, retain the default configuration for the Delete SQL Mapping Table for Analytical Store switch.
+• If no mapping table exists for the time series table, keep the default setting for the Delete SQL Mapping Table for Analytical Store switch.

 Development integration